ashraghunath/Restaurant-Recommendation-System/README.md

 ## Model 2 : Collaborative filtering

-We use collaborative filtering model to recommend restaurants to users based on their ratings compared to that of similar user’s.
+In this model, we use collaborative filtering model to recommend restaurants to users based on their ratings compared to that of similar user’s.

 **Algorithm:**
 We shall use ALS algorithm to make predictions about the ratings that a user might give to a restaurant.
 The goal of the matrix factorization is to factorize the user-restaurant rating matrix into user-feature and restaurant-feature matrices.
 These matrices are then used to make predictions about missing ratings in the original matrix.